Buffalo River canoeing is one of the Arkansas’s largest draws

 frequently rely on natural baits--crayfish, minnows and worms--in their efforts to

 Looking for a rental canoe or kayak?
 You’ll find approximately two dozen rental companies along the Buffalo.
 Several rent rafts and johnboats, and can provide complete fishing packages as well as other related outfitting services, like guided tours and float trips.

 Lodging choices will depend upon individual preferences

-but can range from genuine log cabins to bed and breakfast facilities to modern motel
+but can range from genuine log cabins to bed and breakfast facilities, riverside camping sites to modern motel

 rooms.
 And, of course, designated campgrounds are located at frequent intervals on the